GarrySinghBr/python-mini-projects/README.md

-# python mini projects
+# Python Mini-Projects

 A Repository consisting of several python programs created in order to learn the language in detail.